decentraland/adr/content/ADR-138-extended-passport-support.md

 Once this information is obtained, to display wearables and emotes a few extra requests will be needed for each emote/wearable to download their image/thumbnail.
 This does not scale because some users have more than 1k NFTs.
 So the Explorer should implement a lazy loading mechanism (for image/thumbnail) as the user browses the collectibles.

-All except /profiles are expensive requests.
-Internally, from 2 to 5 they make queries to The Graph to check owned NFTs urns and then to the content server to get the definitions.
-Currently, 2 and 3 are not paginated, so making a query for a user that owns more than 1k wearables would be considerably heavy.
-Also, sometimes queries to The Graph are slow.
-So to improve this situation the endpoints from 2 to 5 could be paginated.
+All endpoints except `/profiles` are expensive requests.
+Internally, endpoints 2 to 5 make queries to TheGraph to check owned NFTs urns and then to the Content Server to get the definitions.
+Currently, endpoints 2 and 3 are not paginated, so making a query for a user that owns more than 1k wearables would be considerably heavy.
+Also, sometimes queries to TheGraph are slow.
+So to improve this situation the endpoints from 2 to 5 should be paginated.

 ## Endpoints details